Richard Harvey Admits To Just A Touch of Penthouse Envy

 None of us likes to admit it, but (be honest) we all have a fascination with other people’s money, how much they earn and how they spend it.

 As with that famous pre-war picture of slum kids sniggering at top-hatted Eton toffs outside Lords cricket ground, we’re fascinated by the über-wealthy, and perhaps we even feel a frisson of schadenfreude when they go belly up.

-Take Ray Grehan, the bankrupt Irish property investor, who has just had his £5.25 million ‘entry level’ apartment repossessed at One Hyde Park, London’s splashiest address.
+Take Ray Grehan, the bankrupt Irish property investor, who last year had his £5.25 million ‘entry level’ apartment repossessed at One Hyde Park, London’s splashiest address.
 Just dwell on those words ‘entry level’ and ‘£5.25 million’ for a moment, and marvel at what it must be like to live on Planet Loaded.

 But it’s all relative.
 Ray’s flat is a mere crashpad compared to the nearby home of Daimler-Benz heir Professor Gert-Rudolf Flick – a property laughably described in some of the prints as a “country cottage in the middle of London” – which he has put on the market for £105 million.

 Herr Flick is 70 years old, which makes you wonder how on earth he’s going to get through all that lolly before he meets his Maker (an appointment at which he’ll doubtless arrive in his £200,000 Mercedes CL 65 AMG coupe).

 But enough of this rampant envy.
 Even in this brave new commission-free world, having a client like Herr Flick must be the dream of every IFA.

 Still, consider this: most of the hyper-rich didn’t get that way by spending like Victoria Beckham on a West End shopping bender.
 If you want a small example, just take a look at the website of Berkshire Hathaway, the investment house owned by Warren Buffett, the American investment wizard and philanthropist.